How the Code works for you

-14.2.
-Not refer the customer to subcontractors or manufacturers to resolve the complaint.
+14.2 Not refer or require the Customer to deal directly with subcontractors, manufacturers or an insurance company to resolve the complaint.

-14.3.
-If agreed by the Customer, carry out such remedial action within eight weeks from the date of Customer agreement.
+14.3 If agreed by the Customer, carry out such remedial action within eight weeks from the date of the Customer agreement.

 15. Alternative Dispute Resolution

 Unless you have access to an accredited Alternative Dispute Resolution provider, you agree that, as a Which?
-Trusted Trader, you shall be subject to the procedure and requirements of our independent alternative dispute resolution Ombudsman.
+Trusted trader, you shall be subject to the procedures and requirements of our independent alternative dispute resolution Ombudsman.
 This is a not-for-profit company that provides an independent, expert dispute resolution service to our Which?
-Trusted Traders and their customers.
-In the event that a complaint cannot be resolved between you and the Customer under the Complaints policy outlined above, you can ask your customer to contact the Ombudsman via the Which?
+Trusted traders and their Customers.
+In the event that a complaint cannot be resolved between you and the Customer under the Complaints policy outlined above, you can ask your Customer to contact the Ombudsman via the Which?
 Trusted Traders telephone number or by visiting Why use Which?
 Trusted Traders?.